carment0/LearnRuby/Notes/RubyObjectTypes.md

 |local|`variable`|
 |block|`variable`|

-Integers
-- integer belong into subclasses
-- difference is how it is stored in memory
-    - fixnum vs bignum

-Floats
-- decimal numbers
-- for precision
+## Data structures
+- A data structure is a format for organizing and storing data.

-Strings
+### Strings
 - sequence of characters strung together
   - operations can be used in strings
 - single or double quotes